Waiting for green cards, Indian visa-holders see hope in Trump review

-SAN FRANCISCO When Gokul Gunasekaran was offered a full scholarship for a graduate program in electrical engineering at Stanford University, he saw it as the chance of a lifetime.
+SAN FRANCISCO (Reuters) - When Gokul Gunasekaran was offered a full scholarship for a graduate program in electrical engineering at Stanford University, he saw it as the chance of a lifetime.

 He had grown up in Chennai, India, and had a solid job offer with a large oil company after getting his undergraduate degree.
 He came to America instead, got the Stanford degree and now works as an engineer at a data science startup in Silicon Valley.